 - 85 g salted butter if using unsalted butter, add ⅛ tsp salt

 - Zest the lemons.
 Cut and squeeze the juice.
-Strain and set it aside.
+Strain the juice and set it aside.

 - In a food processor, blend the sugar and the lemon zest until fine.
 This is an optional step but it helps in making sure the lemon zest becomes really fine so that it does not appear obvious in the curd.